lsa-pucrs/acerta-abide/README.md

 ## Environment Setup

-Please be aware that this code is meant to be run with Python 3.
+Please be aware that this code is meant to be run with Python 3 under Linux (MacOS may work, Windows probably not).
 Download the packages from `requirements.txt`:
 ```bash
 pip install -r requirements.txt